-If you're looking for help, feedback, or guidance with something personal, I encourage you to post on the forum instead of contacting me.
-You'll probably get some great replies from experienced entrepreneurs, including me.
-If you email me directly, I'll just end up pointing you to the forum, anyway. 😁
+If you're looking for help, feedback, or guidance with something personal, I encourage you to submit a post instead of contacting me.
+You're likely to get some great replies from experienced entrepreneurs.
+If you email me directly, I'll just end up pointing you back to the site, anyway. 😁

 Possibly!
 I recommend making a post describing what you want, and asking others to upvote it if they agree.
 I'll probably jump in, too!

 Additionally, feel free to email me with your suggestions, and I'll be happy to talk them over with you in private.